 NWT Tourism has embraced innovative digital marketing, monitoring how travellers research, plan, and book travel.
 While NWT Tourism has referred to this strength in years past, this effort goes from strength-to-strength with data-driven, consumercentric marketing based on a sound knowledge of our destination.
 With over 42,000 mentions, the hashtag #SpectacularNWT is widely used by residents and travellers alike, and User-Generated Content (UGC) continues to populate NWTT social media channels.
-The SpectacularNWT website is diverse and robust.
-While always offering opportunities for improvement, it is comparable on an international DMO stage.
-This content strategy has served to advance fantastic success in Search Engine Optimization (SEO) and Search Engine Marketing (SEM) - as asset NWT Tourism will continue to build on.
+The Spectacular NWT website is diverse and robust.
+While always offering opportunities for improvement, it is comparable on the international DMO stage.
+This content strategy has served to advance fantastic success in Search Engine Optimization (SEO) and Search Engine Marketing (SEM) - an asset NWT Tourism will continue to build on.
+As technology advances, we continue to employ research resources so we stay ahead and apply these technologies where able.